Skip to main content

 How to make a request

 When making a request for information, be as clear as possible by pinpointing the specific information required to assist the Health Board in responding to the request.
-Confirm what format would be preferential to receive the information in, for example, electronically or as a hard copy.
+Confirm what format would be preferential to receive the information in, for example, spreadsheet.

 The Health Board will reply to requests within 20 working days.
 It may: